orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 * Assumes the block height for the upcoming round is known.
 * Calculate the shared `random_seed` for the upcoming block.
 Use the same `random_seed` for both committees.
-* Get a sorted list of committee members for the upcoming transaction block (ordering phase) by calling `ConsensusCore.RequestOrderingCommittee`.
+* Get a sorted list of committee members for the upcoming transaction block (ordering phase) by calling `ConsensusBuilder.RequestOrderingCommittee`.
-* Get a sorted list of committee members for the upcoming results block (execution validation phase) by calling `ConsensusCore.RequestValidationCommittee`.
+* Get a sorted list of committee members for the upcoming results block (execution validation phase) by calling `ConsensusBuilder.RequestValidationCommittee`.
-Note: both committee
+* Note: If the consensus algorithm relies on a single committee for both, call `RequestValidationCommittee` only.

 #### If Leader
-* Request new transactions block proposal (ordering phase) by calling `ConsensusCore.RequestNewTransactionsBlock`.
+* Request new transactions block proposal (ordering phase) by calling `ConsensusBuilder.RequestNewTransactionsBlock`.
-* Request new results block proposal (execution phase) by calling `ConsensusCore.RequestNewResultsBlock`.
+* Request new results block proposal (execution phase) by calling `ConsensusBuilder.RequestNewResultsBlock`.
 * Sign both proposals (according to the algo spec) - on hash of the header.
 * Send signed proposals with gossip to the algo of all committee nodes (according to the algo spec).